Nonprofit fundraising must find new and innovative ways to succeed.

 Google has expanded its tools within Google for Nonprofits that can help.

 Most importantly, Google’s tools for nonprofit organizations make it possible to conserve cash while making the biggest impact possible in your fundraising efforts.
-Smart use of these free tools can make a big difference in saving time, keeing your staff organized, and raising an abundance of cash.
+Smart use of these free tools can make a big difference in saving time, keeping your staff organized, and raising an abundance of cash.

-Google For Nonprofits: Tools For Fundraising
+Google Fundraising: Tools For Nonprofits

 Google Ad Grant

 While Google hosts a paid Adwords platform which can be used as a part of your overal nonprofit fundraising strategy, if you have not yet considered a Google Ad Grant, you may want to look into it.